December 02, 2015

 • Distances from home to the bus pick-up point shall be measured by the nearest publicly maintained route.

 •To minimize both driver and student confusion in busing students, each student must ride the same bus and be dropped off at the same address each school day.
 For example, a student will not be dropped off at a child care location Tuesdays and Thursdays, and at home on Monday, Wednesday and Friday.

-The following items are a partial list of what is allowed on the bus if held on lap:
+The following items are a partial, and not an all-inclusive list of what is allowed on the bus if held on lap:

 A student’s medical condition should be reported to the school nurse as well as the director of transportation.
 If the medical condition should change, this should also be reported to the director of transportation.
 Student records will be kept confidential with information shared only on a “need to know” basis.

 injury or other medical condition must be accompanied by

 detailed instructions from the student’s physician.

 These instructions should include the exact needs and expected